 NAEC is owned by the members we serve.
-At the end of each year, the co-op subtracts operating expenses from the amount of money collected through revenue and the remaining balance is called margins.
-The margins left over at the end of the year are allocated, or assigned, to each member’s capital credit account based on electrical usage.
-Every March members receive a capital credit certificate detailing how much was allocated to their account from the previous year’s usage.
-The capital allocated to member accounts is then retained by the cooperative to use as operating capital for a period of time.
+At the end of each year, the co-op subtracts, on a taxable basis, operating expenses from the amount of money earned through rates.
+The remaining balance is called taxable margins.
+The taxable margins left over at the end of the year are allocated, or assigned, to each member’s account based on the amount of electricity for which each was billed.

 Each member receives a capital credit certificate annually detailing how much of the previous year’s margins was allocated to his or her account.
 The capital is then retained by the co-op to use as operating capital for a period of time and then returned as financial conditions permit.

 How does NAEC decide how much to return?